home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 Represents the domestic hot water controls of your device.

-It is not possible to turn on/off water heating via the water heater {% term integration %} since this would conflict with the operation modes of the heating {% term integration %}.
-Therefore the operation mode of that {% term integration %} is just available as an attribute and cannot be modified.
+It is not possible to turn on/off water heating via the water heater {% term integration %} since this would conflict with the operation modes of the heating integration.
+Therefore the operation mode of that integration is just available as an attribute and cannot be modified.

 ### Sensor